rust-lang/rfcbot-rs/README.md

 psql -d $DB_NAME_HERE -f bootstrap.sql
 ```

-## Bootstrapping

-Run `cargo run --release -- bootstrap SOURCE YYYY-MM-DD` to populate the database with all relevant data since YYYY-MM-DD.

-Substitute `SOURCE` in that example with one of:

-* `github`
-* `releases`

-The date can also be replaced by `all`, which will scrape all data available since 2015-05-15 (Rust's 1.0 launch).

-## Scraping

-The launch the scraping daemon, make sure the interval environment variables are set to sensible values, and run `cargo run --release -- scrape`.
-This will scrape each data source, sleeping each data source's scraper for the given interval in between runs.
-Some important notes about the current setup:

-* **IMPORTANT**: if the scraper daemon is killed in the middle of scraping and persisting a data source, it's a *very* good idea to run the bootstrap command for that/those data source(s).
-Current the database schema doesn't house any check-pointing or machine-readable confirmation of a successful scraping, which could result in erroneous holes in data for APIs which support "all results updated since TIME" queries (like GitHub).
-This is due to the fact that the current scraper just checks for the most recent entities in each category before telling the API how far back it wants to go.
-* In order to avoid overloading services, make sure that the intervals are not too small.
-Some examples:
-  * The GitHub API allows (at the time of this writing) 5000 authenticated requests per hour.
-The GitHub scraper currently makes 1 request for every 100 updated issues, 1 request for every 100 update issue comments, and **1 request for every updated pull request**.
-Granted, this API limit is only likely to be an issue when bootstrapping the entire repository history, but bear it in mind if setting very low intervals (e.g. 1-2 minutes) or if using the same GitHub account for multiple API-using tools.

 ## Deployment

 Setup a postgres database and user on a server with `dpkg` (recent Ubuntu is what's tested), and install nginx.